M1 Junction 19 Improvement Scheme

 More information will be posted on this project page as it becomes available.
 You can subscribe to be alerted when updates are made.

 If you have any queries about this project you should contact the Highways Agency Information Line by emailing firstname.lastname@example.org or calling 0300 123 5000.

 Yes, roadworks will be needed in order to carry out these works safely.

 Please note that the following restrictions and closures are in place full time during the works:

-All planned roadworks are subject to change due to weather conditions or unforeseen circumstances.
+The schedule below lists only road works which include full carriageway closures requiring diversions.
+All planned road works are subject to change due to weather conditions or unforeseen circumstances.

 |Date||Duration||Details||Allow an Extra|

 |27, 28 and 29 April||9pm to 6am||The M1 to M6 northbound link road will be closed.
 (Lane 1 of M6 southbound will also be closed, switching to a partial closure of lane 2 on 28 April.)||15 minutes|